-Enable communication between Microsoft Social Engagement and other compatible applications (such as Microsoft Dynamics 365) by adding domains that are allowed to make requests for your Social Engagement data to a list.
+Enable communication between Microsoft Social Engagement and other compatible applications (such as Dynamics 365) by adding domains that are allowed to make requests for your Social Engagement data to a list.
 You can remove domains from the list to disallow communications.

 To add or remove domains, or to connect Social Engagement to another application, you must be a Social Engagement Administrator.